 - If you decide not to refer the patient you should inform the patient’s GP of any relevant findings, if the patient consents.

 - You must refer patients with appropriate urgency.
 If there are local protocols in place for referrals, including emergency or urgent referrals, you should follow these.
 If in doubt, you should seek advice from the on-call ophthalmologist to determine the most appropriate pathway for the patient.
-Where there are no local protocols, guidance on which conditions are considered an emergency and which are considered urgent can be found in para C205a and C205b.
+Where there are no local protocols, guidance on which conditions are considered an emergency and which are considered urgent can be found in Annex 4 Urgency of referrals table.

 - If the patient does not wish to be referred you should:

-- ensure the patient understands why the referral is necessary
+- ensure they understand why the referral is necessary

-- record a full account in the patient records, and
+- record a full account in the patient records

 obtain the patient’s signature on a declaration that they do not wish to be referred.

 Whom to refer to

 - You must only refer patients to a practitioner with the appropriate qualifications and registration.284

 - When you refer a patient, you also transfer responsibility for the relevant part of the patient’s care.